-The team began play as the Cleveland Rams in 1936 and survived through the war years, albeit suspending operations for the ’43 season, but only emerged into greatness when quarterback Bob Waterfield returned from military service to play.
-Split end Jim Benton was the no. 1 receiver in the NFL’s top-flight passing attack – imagine 226 attempts in just 12 games – and went for a mind-blowing 303 yards receiving on Thanksgiving Day to set the single-game mark for the next 40 years.
-The season ended with the Rams sneaking by Washington, 15-14; the title would be the last for the city of Cleveland until the Cavaliers finally broke through in 2016.
+The Cleveland Rams suddenly blossomed into greatness when quarterback Bob Waterfield returned from military service to play in 1945, however.
+Split end Jim Benton was the no. 1 receiver in the NFL’s top-flight passing attack – imagine 226 attempts in just 12 games – and went for a mind-blowing 303 yards receiving on Thanksgiving Day to set a single-game mark that would stand for 40 years.
+The season ended with the Rams sneaking by Washington, 15-14, and earning their first-ever NFL championship.

-Citing financial difficulties, ownership proposed moving the team to Los Angeles; the proposal was accepting by NFL officials with the proviso – encouraged by California sportswriters – that the new L.A.
-Rams would be permitted to play if only the team allowed black players onto the roster.
+Citing financial difficulties, ownership proposed moving the team to Los Angeles for the following season.
+The proposal was accepting by NFL officials with the proviso – encouraged by California sportswriters – that the new L.A.
+Rams would be permitted to play if only the team allowed African-American players onto the roster.
 Thus did the 1946 Los Angeles Rams begin play with barrier-breaking RB Kenny Washington.

 The 1960s and 70s teams are perhaps those still most associated with the expression “Los Angeles Rams.”
 These were the times of the original Fearsome Foursome (Rosey Grier, Deacon Jones, Merlin Olsen and Lamar Lundy), Hall of Famer Roman Gabriel and quarterback and George Allen on the sidelines.
 Unfortunately, the star power didn’t translate so well in the win-loss column: From 1960 through ’73, the Rams had seven winning seasons, four seasons of 10-4 or better and three postseason bids – for a cumulative 0-3 SU/ATS playoff mark.

-In 1972, the entire Rams franchise was traded (!) to Baltimore Colts owner Carroll Rosenbloom for his franchise.
+Bizarrely, in 1972, the entire Rams franchise was traded (!) to temporary Baltimore Colts owner Carroll Rosenbloom for that franchise.
 Though the business deal did not yet affect the team’s fate in any way, its ramifications would be felt dramatically decades later.

 For 1973, Chuck Knox took the coaching reins and reinstituted the dominant defense-first mentality of the franchise.
 Olsen was joined on the defensive line by Jack Youngblood, Fred Dryer and Larry Brooks.
-These Rams took seven consecutive NFC West titles and got into Super Bowl XIV – though with Ray Malavasi at the helm.
-Prior to the season, Georgia Frontiere had her seventh husband killed – I mean, Rosenbloom died under mysterious circumstances and Rams ownership went to his loving wife, St. Louis native Georgia Frontiere.
+These Rams took seven consecutive NFC West titles and finally broke through into Super Bowl XIV – though by this time Ray Malavasi was head coach.
+From ’73 through ’80, the Rams had been in eight straight postseasons for a 6-8 SU/7-7 ATS mark in playoff games.

 The John Robinson Era, which saw the Rams make the playoffs six times within seven years in the 1980s – but a brutal 4-7 SU/ATS showing in playoff games – could not stop the inevitable desire of owner-by-inheritance Georgia Frontiere to relocate the franchise.
 The now-familiar battle with Frontiere demanding a new stadkum for the team either in Los Angeles or Anaheim was all posturing, and she soon moved the club back to her native city.
-And so, 1995 saw the birth of the St. Louis Rams.
+And so, 1995 saw the creation of the St. Louis Rams.

 The mediocrity established in the early 90s in L.A. continued through 1998 in St. Louis.
 The 1999 season had the new team’s fans cautiously optimistic, with Marshall Faulk coming over from the Indianapolis Colts and young QB Trent Green arriving from Washington.
 Only Green was injured in the preseason, thus putting the future of the team on a grocery-store clerk who’d last played pro ball in the Arena League, a dude by the name of Curt Warner.

 Of course, 1999 turned out to be a magical season for the St. Louis Rams, as the “Greatest Show on Turf” put on display one of the greatest NFL offenses ever; Warner & Co. even torched the sportsbooks that year, ultimately going 16-3 SU in all games and 14-4-1 ATS, with the push coming in the Super Bowl XXXVI.
-The Rams won a thriller in that Super Bowl and returned two years later, only to suffer one of the biggest upsets in Super Bowl history at the hands of those plucky upstarts, the New England Patriots cheated.
+The Rams won a thriller in that Super Bowl and returned two years later, only to suffer one of the biggest upsets in Super Bowl history at the hands of those plucky upstarts, the New England Patriots.

 Dumbshows aside, the sign that the return to Los Angeles was all but done could be seen as far back as 2012 and the hiring of Jeff “The Human Anesthesia” Fisher.
-Fisher sleepwalked a young bunch through several .500 seasons, nearly killed the careers of three quarterbacks all of whom would be on playoff teams in 2017, and camera-hogged in a season of “Hard Knocks” and, by the time he was fired in 2016, tied the all-time mark for losses by a head coach.
+Fisher sleepwalked a young bunch through several .500 seasons, camera-hogged in a season of “Hard Knocks” and, by the time he was fired in 2016, tied the all-time mark for losses by a head coach.
 Fisher was 31-46-1 SU/37-40-1 ATS in his tenure as coach.
 Between the Super Bowl loss in 2002 and the end of the ’16 season, the Rams had enjoyed a total of one winning season and a 1-2 SU/ATS mark in the playoffs.